dpmerrell/dpmerrell.github.io/_posts/2017-05-05-advanced-ML-project.markdown

 an instructive exercise, and I feel like I got pretty familiar with the subject matter.

-And our work got a pretty good score.
+I felt kind of proud of our work.
+And it got a decent score.
 So I've decided to post it here.

 [Here's a link to our completed project.]({{site.url}}/assets/merrell-sharma-cs761-project-2017.pdf)